 *feel free to replace the quoted words with whatever you feel is the purpose of your deployment program*

 Improving value for the customer is the only thing that will keep you in business and increasing your profitability is what keeps shareholders invested.

 If you are honest, the only reason that the deployed program will be supported when budgets get tight will be if there is direct evidence that it is helping the company achieve significantly better results.
 If it is not part of the solution, it will die as one of the problems.
 We have seen multiple programs drastically defunded or terminated because leadership did not see them as achieving significant real financial improvement or creating value for the customer.

-At the first market down turn misdirected programs are the first departments to be cut.
+At the first market downturn misdirected programs are the first departments to be cut.
 Surprisingly, shortly after the market turns positive again, companies buy into another deployment or “flavor of the month” and the deployment carousel will continue to turn.
-Our goal is to keep you from becoming the flavor of the month and help you implement a program that delivers value to customer and improves profitability.
+Our goal is to keep you from becoming the flavor of the month and help you implement a program that delivers value to customers and improves profitability.

 “Why” is not “How”